Blockchain and How In-House Counsels Can Leverage This Technology.

-Supporters of blockchain technologies think that blockchain-empowered tools are going to improve the work of in-house counsels in many areas, e.g. faster business transactions by using smart contracts, the introduction of a more efficient KYC compliance system, the improvement of cybersecurity, and an easy way to prove that legal documents were served.
+Supporters of blockchain technologies think that blockchain-empowered tools are going to improve the legal operation of in-house counsels in many areas, e.g. faster business transactions by using smart contracts, the introduction of a more efficient KYC compliance system, the improvement of cybersecurity, and an easy way to prove that legal documents were served.
+So, what blockchain really is?
+And what can we do with blockchain in legal services?

 What is blockchain?